 My mom, Jerie, was diagnosed with Alzheimer’s disease in July 2010, at the age of 62.
 I was just 25 years old at the time.
 For the first few years, I had a very difficult time coping with my mom’s disease and felt that I had nowhere to turn for advice.
 Being a younger caregiver, I found it very difficult to find anyone who could relate to what I was going through.
-I started this blog in order to share my Alzheimer’s story with others, with the hope that it might help someone who was going through the same thing.
+I started the Life, Love, and Alzheimer’s blog in 2014 in order to share my Alzheimer’s story with others, with the hope that it might help someone who was going through the same thing.

 The name of my blog says it all.
 I tell stories of life, love, and Alzheimer’s.
 I must warn you that I will make you cry at times, but I promise to make you laugh, as well.
 And, I promise to always, always, always keep it real.